How to spot misleading images online

 It's actually an image of people praying in Tahrir Square in Cairo, Egypt.
 It was taken in November 2011.

 How did we find the correct image?
 If you are suspicious of an image online, but still not certain that the image is misleading, one of the best options is to do a reverse image search.
 The popular method to do this is via Google image search.
-If using Google Chrome, you can right-click on the image and click “Search Google for image”, Google will tell you where it thinks the image is from.
+If using Google Chrome, you can right-click on the image and click “Search image with Google”.
+Google Lens will then appear at the side of the screen giving you the option to “find image source”.
+Clicking this will open a new tab that should show you websites that include matching images and visually similar images.
+You can also see visual matches if you scroll down on Google Lens.

 You can also reverse search using an image’s URL.
 Right-click on the image you want to search for and copy the image address/URL.
 Then go to http://images.google.com and click the camera icon in the search bar.
-Paste the image address into the search box under “Paste image URL” and then click “Search by image”.
+Paste the image address into the search box under where it says “Paste image link” and then click “Search”.

-However, in recent years, it has generally been felt that Google’s image search tool has declined in quality, with searches returning less accurate results.
-There are many alternatives: you can use Bing, the dedicated reverse image search engine TinEye, or install a Google Chrome plug-in called RevEye, which allows you to reverse image search on five search engines in one go.
+If searching with Google doesn’t find any results, there are many alternatives: you can use Bing, the dedicated reverse image search engine TinEye, or install a Google Chrome plug-in called RevEye, which allows you to reverse image search on five search engines in one go.

 Sometimes, finding the context for these images can also be as simple as searching a description of what’s in the picture.
 If you were checking whether this photo is of women from the Red Cross landing on a Normandy beach, googling “Red Cross women Normandy Landing” brings up the true story behind the photo.